FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-06-05-building-a-sample-todo-app-with-signalr-using-blazor-webassembly.md

 Now we have to react to this on client side.

 We can enhance the `TodoService` and create the hub connection, register to the events and then start the connection (in this order!).
 The service throws events to the outside using the `EventHandler` again.
-When the server throws an action we are getting passed the todo as parameter and can just throw the event with the argument from the server.
+When the server throws an action we are getting passed the todo as parameter and can throw the event with the argument from the server.

 ```cs
 // ...